zsparal/api-documentation/source/orders/handling-discounts.rst

 2-for-1 type promotions
 ^^^^^^^^^^^^^^^^^^^^^^^
-You may want to offer 2-for-1 type promotions, or other promotions where the consumer gets a certain percentage off.
-In such cases, your customer gets (part of) one item for free.
+You may want to offer 2-for-1 type promotions, or other promotions where the consumer gets a certain percentage off if they buy multiple of the same product.
+In such cases, your customer gets some part of the order line for free.

 You can do this using the ``discountAmount`` property on the ``lines`` array.